akbarratt/rb109/LOG.md

 Logging my progress so I can make commits even on days I push no code.
 Numbering continued from RB101/LOG.md.
 Newest entries first.

+### Days 178-179: Saturday August 21, 2021 - Sunday August 22, 2021

+**Pomodoros Completed**: 0

+**Today's Progress**: N/A

+**My Feelings**: Running behind schedule but took some time off this weekend to recalibrate and strategize since I seem to be having so much trouble digging into study for the assessments.
+I know enough about myself to know this is an emotional problem, not a lack of capability.
+However, that is still sometimes hard to believe.

 ### Day 177: Friday August 20, 2021

 **Pomodoros Completed**: 3